Water and Wastewater Rates

 After careful consideration, a decision was made on rates that accomplish several actions, including providing revenues to continue existing services, eliminating customer classes subsidizing each other’s service, increasing capital funding to address upcoming projects and implementing a transparent, gradual surcharge on customers’ bills to solely fund the needed phosphorus improvements.
 In addition to the surcharge, phosphorus improvements will also be funded by the Electric Utility repaying a loan made to it by the Water Utility in 2014 and debt service.
 The surcharge would expire once funds collected equal half of the improvement costs.

 Below is a chart outlining the selected rate structure and its impacts on different customer classes.
-These figures reflect what an average water/wastewater use monthly bill for customers in these classes would look like following rate implementation.
+These figures reflect what an average water/wastewater use monthly bill for customers in these classes looks like.

 |Year||Residential||Small Commercial||Large Commercial|